devottys/devottys-www/about.md

 - 256 colors (our software degrades gracefully to 16 colors)
 - mouse clicks (though a mouse is never necessary to use our software)

-Our software takes advantage of these features for great effect.
+Our software takes advantage of these features to great effect.

 ::::::